Amanda Ziegelmann, LPN

 Preferred Family Healthcare

-Cherie is a wife and mother of three young kids.
+Cherie is a Certified Birth (DONA) Doula.
+She is married and a mother of three young kids.
 Her past experiences have been in the health field, non-profits, and ministry.
 While attending one of The Doula Foundation’s “Night of Caring” events with a close friend, Cherie heard the testimony of a woman who’s pregnancy and life was changed by the support she had from another woman, her doula.
 At that point it completely clicked with Cherie that she was called to be a doula.
 She feels it’s an honor to be a support and coach for women and their families as they experience a new birth and believes that birth gives women an opportunity to see how strong they are and empowers them to make the best decisions for themselves and their new families.

 She believes every woman is different and their personal ideal birth experience may look completely different than someone else’s.
 Cherie’s calling is to stand along side a mother and support the healthy decisions she feels are best for herself and her baby.